-AT&T expands its 4G LTE network to new areas in TennesseeAlex Wagner - Senior News Editor
+AT&T expands its 4G LTE network to new areas in TennesseeAlex Wagner - Editorial Director of News and Content

 AT&T announced this morning that it's expanded its 4G LTE network once again, bringing coverage to portions of Tennessee.
 The carrier says that it's flipped its LTE switch in Nashville and Davidson County, which also brings the service to surrounding Maury, Robertson, Rutherford, Sumner, Williamson and Wilson Counties.
 AT&T has activated its 4G LTE coverage in Lawrenceburg, Tenn., as well.